cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 > syntax.
 Given that Python 3 is used as our pseudocode, it's easier to specify
 > the preparation state using a class.

-The preparation-state update accomplishes two tasks that are essential to most
+The preparation-state update accomplishes two tasks: recovery of output shares from the input shares and enusring that the recovered output shares are valid.
-schemes: recovery of output shares from the input shares, and a multi-party computation carried out by the Aggregators to ensure that their output shares are valid.
-The VDAF abstraction boundary is drawn so that an Aggregator only recovers an output share if it is deemed valid (at least, based on the Aggregator's view of the protocol).
+The abstraction boundary is drawn so that an Aggregator only recovers an output share if it is deemed valid (at least, based on the Aggregator's view of the protocol).
 Another way to draw this boundary would be to have the Aggregators recover output shares first, then verify that they are valid.
 However, this would allow the possibility of misusing the API by, say, aggregating an invalid output share.
-Moreover, in protocols like Prio+
-{{AGJOP21}} based on oblivious transfer, it is necessary for the Aggregators to interact in order to recover output shares at all.
+Moreover, in protocols like Prio+ {{AGJOP21}} based on oblivious transfer, it is necessary for the Aggregators to interact in order to recover aggregatable output shares at all.

 Note that it is possible for a VDAF to specify `ROUNDS == 0`, in which case each Aggregator runs the preparation-state update algorithm once and immediately recovers its output share without interacting with the other Aggregators.
 However, most, if not all, constructions will require some amount of interaction in order to ensure validity of the output shares (while also maintaining